 Two significant pieces of legislation expanded the provision of coverage for mental health treatment and substance abuse treatment.
 The first was the Mental Health Parity and Addiction Equity Act.
 More recently, the Affordable Care Act further expanded coverage for the treatment of mental health and substance use disorders.

 All plans offered through state insurance exchanges must cover behavioral health treatment and substance use disorder treatment.
 Marketplace plans can’t deny coverage or charge someone more because of any pre-existing conditions, including a mental health disorder or a substance use disorder.

 The Affordable Care Act defines parity protections between substance abuse treatment and other benefits.
 If limits apply to mental health and treatment for substance abuse, they can’t be more restrictive than limits on any medical or surgical services.
 Limits included within the definition of parity protections are financial limits, treatment limits and care management.

 The specific level of benefits and coverage someone has depends on their plan and the state they live in.

 If your insurance doesn’t cover some or all of the costs of addiction treatment, options are available.
 Non-insurance options include personal financing or setting up a payment plan with the treatment center.
 Many treatment programs will work with self-pay patients to help them receive treatment in a way that’s manageable for them financially.

-Contact Orlando Recovery Center
+Contact Orlando Recovery Center Drug and Alcohol Rehab

 At Orlando Recovery Center, we know that receiving quality care for a substance use disorder is essential to living a healthy life.
 Our admissions team can speak with you about your insurance and help you determine what your policy covers.
 The admissions coordinators can contact your insurance company on your behalf and create a list of covered services.
 They can also work with you to ensure you understand possible out-of-pocket costs.